Monday, March 27, 2017

 Just like it is important to eat all different types of food, it is important to read a variety of genres.

-According to “How Kids Benefit From Reading A Variety Of Books,” a Huffington Post article, genre variety benefits a child in several other important ways.
+According to the Huffington Post “How Kids Benefit From Reading A Variety Of Books,” genre variety benefits a child in several other important ways.

 Reinforcing the Colorful Diet